Kingdom of France (1791–92)

-The Kingdom of France (the remnant of the preceding absolutist Kingdom of France) was a constitutional monarchy that governed France from 3 September 1791 until 21 September 1792, when this constitutional monarchy was succeeded by the First Republic.
+The Kingdom of France (the remnant of the preceding absolutist Kingdom of France) was a short-lived constitutional monarchy that existed from 3 September 1791 until 21 September 1792, when it was succeeded by the French First Republic.

-On 3 September 1791, the National Constituent Assembly forced king Louis XVI to accept the French Constitution of 1791, thus turning the absolute monarchy into a constitutional monarchy.
+On 3 September 1791, the National Constituent Assembly forced King Louis XVI to accept the French Constitution of 1791, thus turning the absolute monarchy into a constitutional monarchy.

-After the 10 August 1792 Storming of the Tuileries Palace, the Legislative Assembly on 11 August 1792 suspended this constitutional monarchy.
-The freshly elected National Convention abolished the monarchy on 21 September 1792, ending 203 years of consecutive Bourbon rule over France.
+After the 10 August 1792 Storming of the Tuileries Palace, the Legislative Assembly on 11 August 1792 suspended the constitutional monarchy.
+The freshly elected National Convention abolished the monarchy on 21 September 1792, thus, ending 203 years of consecutive Bourbon rule over France.

 Background

-France had been undergoing a revolution in its government and social orders.
+Since 1789, France underwent a revolution in its government and social orders.
 A National Assembly declared itself into being and promulgated their intention to provide France with a fair and liberal constitution.
-Louis XVI moved to Paris in October of that year but grew to detest Paris and organised an escape plot in 1791.
-The escape plot known as the Flight to Varennes ultimately failed to materialise and destroyed any positive public opinion for the monarchy.
-Louis XVI's brothers-in-exile in Coblenz rallied for an invasion of France.
-Austria and Prussia responded to the royal brothers' cries and released the Declaration of Pillnitz in August.
+Louis XVI was forced to move to Paris in October of that year as a result of the march on Versailles, and growing fear for the survival of his reign and the royal family lead in June of 1791 to the failed escape attempt known as the Flight to Varennes.
+The attempted flight severely damaged any positive public opinion for the monarchy.

+Leopold II, the Habsburg emperor of the Holy Roman Empire and brother of Marie Antoinette, the queen of France, in July sent out a diplomatic note asking for support of the other rulers of Europe to rally and demand the French royal family's freedom, and while the response of other powers was weak, it did cause the Holy Roman Empire and Prussia to engage in talks to settle their outstanding disputes.
+Leopold II in late August then together with Frederick William II of Prussia released the Declaration of Pillnitz.
 The declaration stated that Prussia and Austria wished to restore Louis XVI to absolute power but would only attempt to do so with the assistance of the other European powers.

 Constitution

-Louis XVI was forced to submit the Constitution of 1791 by the National Assembly in the aftermath of his Flight to Varennes in the Austrian Netherlands.
+Louis XVI was forced to submit to the Constitution of 1791 by the National Assembly in the aftermath of his Flight to Varennes.
 The Constitution of 1791, which established the Kingdom of the French, was revolutionary in its content.
-It abolished the nobility of France and created all men equal before the law.
-Louis XVI had the ability to veto legislation that he did not approve of, as the legislation still needed Royal Assent to come into force.
+It abolished the nobility of France and declared all men to be equal before the law.
+Louis XVI had the ability to veto legislation that he did not approve of, as legislation still needed Royal Assent to come into force.